stripesfensky/cheeseepedia-test/README.md

 # cheeseepedia-test
-Test to create subdomain theme template for Cheese-E-Pedia
+Prototype to create theme-based subdomains for The64thGamer/cheeseepedia